microsoftgraph/msgraph-sdk-powershell/src/Security/beta/examples/Update-MgBetaSecurityAlert.md

 Update-MgBetaSecurityAlert -AlertId $alertId -BodyParameter $params
 ```
-This example shows how to use the Update-MgBetaBetaSecurityAlert Cmdlet.
+This example shows how to use the Update-MgBetaSecurityAlert Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).

 ### Example 2: Request with Prefer header